col42dev/col42dev.github.io/_posts/2015-7-23-publish subscribe design pattern.md

 title: Publish Subscribe pattern
 ---

-## Publish-subscribe pattern

 The Angular circular dependancy error [https://docs.angularjs.org/error/$injector/cdep](https://docs.angularjs.org/error/$injector/cdep) results from services with injected dependencies A <- B <- A.

 There are ways to circumvent this error.
 This one [http://clintberry.com/2013/modular-angularjs-application-design/](http://clintberry.com/2013/modular-angularjs-application-design/) uses a main module with all sub modules directlyinjected in to it.

     Creating a “MainAppModule” allows us to inject all our other modules which in turn allows each of our other modules to access each other.
 So if the Reports module needs to access something from the Patient module, it will be able to with this method without having to inject the Patient module directly into the Reports module.

-"

 From [http://stackoverflow.com/questions/19344214/problems-with-circular-dependency-and-oop-in-angularjs](http://stackoverflow.com/questions/19344214/problems-with-circular-dependency-and-oop-in-angularjs) A circular dependency is a the sign of mixing of concerns, which is a really bad thing."